blend-os/website/docs/install/normal-pc.md

 Plug your USB in and spam that key while turning on your PC.

 You should see a device list, choose your USB device.
 It will be listed under its brand name or as `EFI USB device`.
-If you get booted to a diagnostic screen or get a "secure boot violation" error, see the below abstract.
+If you get booted to a diagnostic screen or get a "Secure Boot violation" error, see the below abstract.

-If you see a sort of settings menu, go to the Boot section, and change the boot order so that your USB drive is at the top.
+If you see a sort of settings menu, go to the `Boot` section, and change the boot order so that your USB drive is at the top.
+Then save your changes and reboot.

 ??? abstract "Disabling Secure Boot"
     Enter your BIOS setup and find a section called **Secure Boot** (or if it doesn't exist, look under **Boot**).
 Turn **Secure Boot** (also called **UEFI Secure Boot**) off.

     -----
-    If you want to know what Secure Boot is, see [Microsoft's article on it](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-secure-boot).
+    If you want to know what Secure Boot is, see [Microsoft's article on it](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-secure-boot){ target="_blank" rel="noopener noreferrer" }.

 If you're on **legacy BIOS**, you'll see a bootscreen, just press ++enter++.
 If you're on **UEFI** blendOS will just load.